 You might have seen images of swimmers floating peacefully on an aqua lake so bright in colour, it looks digitally enhanced.
 Don’t forget to bring your inflatable floaty toys!

-Black Diamond Lake is an abandoned mine site near the struggling town of Collie south of Perth.
+Black Diamond Lake is an abandoned mine site south of Perth.
 The lake filled with water after it was decommissioned in the 1950s and has been a popular swimming hole for locals ever since.

 There have also been water quality issues and signage has been erected to warn swimmers when dangerous levels of bacteria are present in the water.
 So make sure to read these signs before you head on in.